Making Strengths Stronger,

 One Strength at a Time

 When you think about becoming a stronger leader, employee, or even organization, do you focus on your weak spots or do you start with where you’re already strong?
 For years, the traditional paradigm had us focus on directing development activities to fix what we weren’t very good at.
-After all, if something is already considered a strength, why focus energy there?
+After all, if something is already considered one of your strengths at work, why focus energy there?
 Shouldn’t we focus on a weakness instead?

 Well, according to Peter Drucker, “It takes far less energy to move from first-rate performance to excellence than it does to move from incompetence to mediocrity.”
 Research has shown that the emphasis on weaknesses doesn’t provide the same level of impact as focusing on strengths.
 Leadership development firm Zenger Folkman studied 24,657 leaders who participated in 360-degree feedback assessments.
 The firm found that “regardless of how much effort [leaders] spent on correcting weaknesses, their efforts would only bring them to the midpoint on the overall measure of effectiveness.”